charlon/django-scaffold-template/README.md

 **Virtualenv:**

-Turn the cloned repository into a virtualenv
+Turn the cloned repository into a virtualenv.

     $ virtualenv [repo-name]
     $ cd [repo-name]